 Contact person NOW:

 The strategy group facilitates the regular exchange between the federal and state governments and also between the energy and business development agencies of the states within the scope of the local electric mobility funding guideline (Elektromobilität vor Ort).
-The meetings take place at the Federal Ministry of Transport and Digital Infrastructure (BMVI).
+The meetings take place at the Federal Ministry of Digital and Transport (BMDV).

 Contact: Oliver Braune,